 They were supported by NACOEJ (North American Conference on Ethiopian Jewry) until 2008 and then by the Jewish Agency.
-In August 2013 the Jewish Agency also withdrew its support leaving the community without school or synagogue, medical support or feeding programmes.
-Meketa began its work with the community in Gondar at this time.
-The people became used to receiving support for their families and food and education for their children.
-We saw our role as upskilling the adults so they could provide for their families, and helping their children make the best of the educational opportunities available.
+In August 2013 the Jewish Agency also withdrew its support, leaving the school, synagogue, medical support and feeding programmes temporarily halted.
+Meketa began its work with the community in Gondar at this time, focusing on educational and livelihoods programmes.

-Israel has renewed its commitment to taking the Zera Israel and the Jewish Agency is once more working with the community to prepare them for Aliyah.
+Israel has periodically renewed its commitment to taking the Zera Israel and the Jewish Agency works with the community to prepare them for Aliyah.
 However no one knows how long this will take.
 Our work is needed more than ever to improve skills and education so that the community can make the best of life whether in Ethiopia or in Israel when they settle there.